-In 2022, an eighth RFP for nursing facility bed redistribution was issued.
+In 2023, a ninth RFP for nursing facility bed redistribution was issued.
 The identified area of need was determined to be statewide.
-This RFP was issued open and continuous until June 30, 2023, or until all beds have been reallocated.
+The RFP was issued open and continuous until June 30, 2024, or until all beds have been reallocated.
 As of the date of this report, no proposals have been received.